CahootsMalone/interstate-76-stuff/how-to-use-special-vehicles.md

 * The tractor

 Presumably the NPCs that use aircraft and stationary guns in the various scenarios are assigned different AI logic.

+### Flying Vehicles Cannot Be Used with Some Scenarios

+Some scenarios begin with the player's vehicle in a state (e.g., moving quickly on bumpy terrain) that causes a flying vehicle to immediately collide with the terrain and be destroyed.

+Any scenario that includes a cutscene in which the player's vehicle normally stops (apparently accomplished by sustained braking) results in a flying vehicle reversing continuously since flying vehicles have no brakes.
+This typically results in the player's vehicle leaving the mission area (causing the mission to fail mid-cutscene) or colliding with terrain.

 ## More Information